Born on 2nd July 1989, Alexandra Patricia Morgan Carrasco, or Alex Morgan, as we all know is truly one of the best US Women Soccer Players.

-If your child is not trained properly his chances of playing youth soccer will be low because his skills level might not meet the requirements.
+If your child is not trained properly his chances of playing youth soccer will be low because his skill level might not meet the requirements.

-As the USWNT finally ended their World Cup with the title Alex has continued to make a name for herself in the US soccer.
+As the USWNT finally ended their World Cup with the title, Alex has continued to make a name for herself in US soccer.

-She is a true role model for all the boys, and especially the girls who dream of being a professional soccer player one day.
+She is a true role model for all the boys, and especially the girls who dream of being professional soccer players one day.

-The lessons learned here is consistent with what I always write in other posts:
+The lessons learned here are consistent with what I always write in other posts:

 - Early soccer training

 - Guidance from mum and dads – you’re the first coaches